epykure/epyk-ui/README.md

 Quickstart
 ================================

-For people impatient to inderstand the concept you test the below minimalist dashboard.
+For people impatient to understand the concept, you can test the below minimalist dashboard.

 Install Epyk

 > pip install epyk

-The below code will write a simple interactive dashboard relying on internal mock data.
+The below code will create a simple interactive dashboard relying on internal mock data.

 ```py
 from epyk.core.Page import Report